-The line 'everybody's hustling' referred to the pop scene at the time, where you could lose yourself very easily.
-(Donovan's life long friend and tour manager) Gyp (Mills) would always keep my feet on the ground; we had left home at 16 to busk so we could see fame for what it is."
+The line, 'everybody's hustling' referred to the pop scene at the time, where you could lose yourself very easily.
+Gyp (Mills - Donovan's lifelong friend and tour manager) would always keep my feet on the ground; we had left home at 16 to busk so we could see fame for what it is."

 Donovan was good friends with The Beatles, and they were both making very innovative and trippy music at the time.
 Donovan's producer Mickie Most told him not to play the Sunshine Superman album to Paul McCartney under any circumstances, because he knew McCartney would be tempted to do something similar.